 Maintenance Schedule

-Avionics Battery See Battery Storage 200 cycles or 2 years
+Avionics Battery Inspect Monthly 200 cycles or 2 years

 The maintenance schedule may change due to ongoing flight testing, evaluation, and customer feedback.